Unity (Joost Klein album)

-Unity is the fifth studio album by Dutch musician Joost Klein.
+Unity is the ninth studio album by Dutch musician Joost Klein.
 It was self-released in February 2025.
-Unity is Joost's first major project since his participation as the Dutch representative in the Eurovision Song Contest 2024, from which he was disqualified.
+Unity is Joost's first major project since his participation as the Dutch representative in the Eurovision Song Contest 2024, from which he was disqualified for "unlawful threats."

 Background and writing

 Joost Klein was selected to represent the Netherlands in the Eurovision Song Contest 2024 by AVROTROS in December 2023, with his song "Europapa" premiered the following February.
 During the competition, the Netherlands proceeded to the final, but was disqualified by the European Broadcasting Union (EBU) due to an off-stage incident involving Klein.
 Several tracks on Unity make references to the affair, including lyrics disparaging Eurovision organizers and the EBU.

 In August 2024, Klein announced he was working on a new album on Instagram following his performance at Sziget Festival.
 Unity was preceded by three singles after its announcement: "Luchtballon" in June 2024, "Filthy Dog" in October, and "Why Not???" in January 2025.
 Several Unity tracks were debuted during Klein's European tours following Eurovision.